Cost of Electricity By State 2025

 All these states have their unique reasons for their exceptionally high rates, but let’s take a closer look at Hawaii.

-Hawaii’s geographical location contributes immensely to its electricity challenges.
+Hawaii’s geographical location contributes immensely to its electricity cost.
 About half of the Hawaiian state electricity bill is made up of the cost of purchasing power for the island’s generators.
 Unlike other states, Hawaii does not have the option of drawing on nearby power-generating facilities.
-This unique state’s isolated location means it requires reserve power and generating capability in the event of a problem.
-Because of their geographical location and access to power, Hawaii has the highest electricity rates per state.
+This unique state’s isolated location requires reserve power and generating capability in the event of a problem.

 Related Post: Complete Guide on How to Lower Your Energy Bill: 8 Tricks to Reduce Your Energy Bill

-Each state has reasons for its specific market specifications, but there are hints as to which kind of state could be more lucrative for you.
-As you can see, the states mentioned below are generally located in the Midwest.
+Each state has reasons for its specific market specifications, but there are hints you can look at if you’re trying to find the cheapest electricity in the US.
+The cheapest energy states that are mentioned below are generally located in the Midwest.
 This is because the Midwestern States have a lower population density and a lot of wide-open space.
 States with large areas of unpopulated land rank high in self-reliance and often have lower electricity costs per state.
 In other words, a high supply and low demand.
 This supply vs demand relationship is typically accompanied by a deregulated market and wind or solar farms.

 Other states with the cheapest electricity include: